sutorio/catacomb/articles/parsing_yaks/preface.md

 This is going to use Rust initially.
 I am interested in [[parser_combinators]], so [Nom](https://github.com/rust-bakery/nom) would seem to be the obvious choice.

 However there are reasons *not* to use a parser combinator approach.
 The libraries seem to be rarely comprehensively documented, and often lack a wealth of examples.
-There seems to be a symptom prevalent in functional languages present here: they are "easy", and don't need much documentation.
-Once you know how to use them, this is true, but getting to a point where they can be wielded with confidence is a different matter.
+There seems to be a symptom prevalent in functional languages present here: they are "easy" or "simple", and therefore don't need much documentation.
+Small self explanatory functions!
+No need for piles of examples!
+Once you know how to use them, this may well be true, but getting to a point where a given library can be wielded with confidence is a different matter.

-So I also want to look at few other things:
+So I also want to look at several approaches:

 1. The [[PEG]] parser framework [Pest](https://github.com/pest-parser/pest)
-3.
+2. The lexer [Logos](https://www.github.com/maciejhirsz/logos).
+This I suspect is going to be the easiest to use and the most obvious in terms of code, but need to see.
+3. The [unicode-segmentation](https://github.com/unicode-rs/unicode-segmentation) crate, which (unsurprisingly) provides iterators for processing Unicode text strings.

-Aim is also to use Elixir: Dashbit maintain [Nimble Parsec](https://github.com/dashbitco/nimble_parsec), and that combined with  Phoenix Liveview app is tempting.
+Aim is also to make a try with Elixir: Dashbit maintain [Nimble Parsec](https://github.com/dashbitco/nimble_parsec), and that combined with  Phoenix Liveview app is tempting.
 Note that Rust code can just be compiled down to a (safe) [NIF](https://www.erlang.org/doc/tutorial/nif.html) using the [Rustler](https://github.com/rusterlium/rustler) library.
 So parsers (be they combinator-based or not) can be _relatively_ easily integrated into an Elixir codebase regardless.

-I'm going to test a few